![]() |

 Pediatrics is a clinical department where prevention and treatment for children’s (up until 15 years old) diseases are provided.
 The Division of Pediatrics of the cancer center is specializing in therapies for cancers in children (pediatric cancer).

 Cancers in child patients can be distinguished by where they originate.
 For adults, it is common that cancers originate in organs connected to outer environment, e.g., lung cancer, stomach cancer and colorectal cancer, while for children, they often originate in organs which are not in direct contact with outside, e.g., leukemia (blood cancer), malignant lymphoma, brain tumor, and sarcoma or granuloma in muscles and bones.
-Cancers in children can be treated by various methods including surgery, radiation therapy and chemotherapy (with anti-cancer drugs), and the combination of them
+Cancers in children can be treated by various methods including surgery, radiation therapy and chemotherapy (with anti-cancer drugs), and the skillful combination of these.

-In order to get the best results from multidisciplinary team care, several clinical departments and the staff with various professions (e.g., doctors, dentists, nurses, child life specialists, psychotherapists, physical therapists, speech therapists, radiologists, etc.) are involved in cancer treatments for child patients here.
+In order to get the best results from multidisciplinary team care, several clinical departments and the staff with various professions (e.g., doctors, dentists, nurses, child life specialists, psychotherapists, physical therapists, occupational therapists, speech therapists, radiologists, etc.) are involved in cancer treatments for child patients here.

 Introducing Child Life Specialist (CLS)